 Courses and Programmes

-The difference between Experimental Psychology and Psychology
+The difference between Psychological Science and Psychology

-- Acknowledge the proud tradition of experimental psychology at the University of Bristol, which stretches back to 1901, with the appointment of Conwy Lloyd Morgan, the first UK Professor of Psychology, and an influential figure in the development of the new science of experimental psychology.
+- Acknowledge the proud tradition of experimental psychology at the University of Bristol, which stretches back to 1901, with the appointment of Conwy Lloyd Morgan, the first UK Professor of Psychology, and an influential figure in the development of the new science of psychology.

 - Reflect our scientific approach to answering questions.
 Psychology at Bristol is regarded and taught as a biological science, and we pride ourselves in training our students both to understand and to conduct scientific research.

 Our students develop a wide range of research skills, including how to:

 - identify research questions and design scientific methods to answer them

 - communicate the results of research in a clear, accessible way